durgaptm/Projects/README.md

     - Potato Disease Detection : A simple Image Classification Model that will categorize Potato Leaf Disease using a simple and classic Convolutional Neural Network Architecture.

 - **Data Analysis and Visualization**
-    - Exploring the NYC Airbnb Market :  This project involves data importing and cleaning to analyze the Airbnb market in New york.
+    - Exploring the NYC Airbnb Market :  Exploratory Data Analysis of the Airbnb market in New york.
 The data is ingested and combined from multiple file types, and cleaned to extract accurate information.
+    - Word Frequency in Classic Novels :  Web Scraping and Exploratory Analysis of the html form of classic novel - 'The Three Musketeers' from Project Gutenberg website.
+Uses NLP to find the most frequent words in the novel.

 - **SQL Projects**
     - Analyzing the World Population : In this project, the dataset by CIA World Factbook was used to explore how the world population spreads across different countries.